Arizona officials working to fix campaign finance website

-PHOENIX (AP) - Arizona officials are attempting to overcome glitches in the state-run campaign finance website as the election year approaches.
+PHOENIX (AP) - As the election year approaches, Arizona officials continue working to overcome glitches in the state-run campaign finance website, officials said.

 Candidates throughout the state will file the first financial reports for the 2020 campaign cycle in January.

-Arizona Secretary of State Katie Hobbs says her staff has spent the past year working to ensure See The Money accurately displays campaign finance information in a simple and intuitive way.
+The Arizona Secretary of State’s Office has spent the past year working to ensure See The Money accurately displays campaign finance information in a simple and intuitive way, Secretary of State Katie Hobbs said.

-Political professionals say the website’s flaws have led to misleading or confusing data.
+More than $1 million has been spent on the project by Hobbs and former Secretary of State Michele Reagan, who proposed the project in 2014.

-Hobbs says the state relies on the public to report problems with posted information, but the site still has not reached the level of being a “functional tool.”
+But the site still has not reached the level of being a “functional tool,” Hobbs said.

+The website’s flaws have led to misleading or confusing data, campaign staff and political professionals said.

+Arizona Advocacy Network Deputy Director Morgan Dick said she and her colleagues no longer use the website because of its reporting defects.

+“These data charts that you can export, they just didn’t accurately display the kind of spending we were seeing in the campaign finance side of the reporting,” Dick said.

 Information from: Arizona Capitol Times, http://www.arizonacapitoltimes.com